SpaceAppsHSV/CodeOfConduct/Staff Procedure for incident handling.md

  - Do not ask for their advice on how to deal with the complaint.
 This is a staff responsibility.
  - Do not offer them input into penalties.
 This is the staff's responsibility.

-Once something is reported to a staff member, immediately meet with Jon Kalb (conference chair) and/or Herb Sutter (ISO C++ Foundation advisor).
+Once something is reported to a staff member, immediately meet with someone from the organizing commitee or Urban Engine leadership.
 The main objectives of this meeting is to find out the following:

  - What happened?
  - Are we doing anything about it?